nguyendaithien/FPGA-based-CNN-Accelerator/README.md

 by each layer is introduced to reduce off-chip memory traffic.
-Experiments on YOLOv3-tiny show that the proposed design achieves an inference speed of 15.88 FPS and a throughput of 88.82 GOPS at a clock frequency of 230 MHz
+Experiments on YOLOv3-tiny show that the proposed design achieves an inference speed of 15.88 FPS and a throughput of 88.82 GOPS at a clock frequency of 230 MHz.
 # ARCHITECTURE OF SYSTEM
 ![YOLO Tiny Architecture](images/block_diagram.png)
 # Block design on Vivado